-- Should a student decide to cancel his/her enrollment agreement, items which a student seeks to return will be thoroughly inspected by the university.
-If an item is deemed to be in a condition that is not new, unopened, and returnable, the student is personally responsible for paying for the items if the tuition has still not been paid or if the loan tendered does not cover the cost of the items. - If a student fails to return the books/supplies in a new, unopened and returnable format, Stanbridge University will offset against the refund the documented cost of those books/supplies.
-The student shall be liable for the amount, if any, by which the documented cost of books/supplies exceeds the prorated refund amount. - If any portion of the tuition was paid from the proceeds of a loan, the refund shall be sent to the lender or, if appropriate, to the state or federal agency that guaranteed or reinsured the loan.
+Should a student decide to withdraw after the date of cancellation, items which a student seeks to return will be thoroughly inspected by the university and considered for refund.
+If an item is deemed to be in a condition that is NON-RETURNABLE, the student is personally responsible for paying for the items if the tuition has still not been paid or if the loan tendered does not cover the cost of the items.
+No return of books, supplies, and uniforms will be accepted after three (3) business days from the date the items were received by the student.

+If any portion of the tuition was paid from the proceeds of a loan, the refund shall be sent to the lender or, if appropriate, to the state or federal agency that guaranteed or reinsured the loan.
 Any amount of the refund in excess of the unpaid balance of the loan shall be first used to repay any student financial aid program from which the student received benefits, in proportion to the amount of the benefits received, and any remaining amount shall be paid to the student.